George Johnstone (Royal Navy officer): Aftermath and return to politics

 Johnstone attempted to place much of the blame for his delay in chasing the French on a subordinate, Captain Evelyn Sutton of HMS Isis, and deprived him of his command and substantial prize money.
 Sutton was arrested and court-martialed, but acquitted.
 In response Sutton brought a suit against his former commander.
 Johnstone had to contest this suit, protracted by appeals, for the rest of his life, with it only being settled in his favour two days before his death.
-Johnstone was by now probably suffering from Hodgkin's disease, which may have been responsible for some of his lapses in judgement.
+Johnstone was by now probably suffering from Hodgkin lymphoma, which may have been responsible for some of his lapses in judgement.
 He was elected as member of parliament for Lostwithiel in 1781, and continued to be an active member, opposing American independence, and government interference in the running of the East India Company.
-He opposed Charles James Fox's proposals for tighter controls on the company, but in a move contrary to his earlier views, supported William Pitt the Younger's scheme.
-Pitt's was more moderate than Fox's, allowing the Company directors to retain power over company appointments, and Johnstone may have made a deal with Pitt to support this measure in exchange for Pitt's supporting Johnstone's bid to be elected to the directorship of the company, which he achieved in 1784.
+He opposed Charles James Fox's proposals for tighter controls on the EIC, but in a move contrary to his earlier views, supported William Pitt the Younger's scheme.
+Pitt's was more moderate than Fox's, allowing the East India Company's directors to retain power over the EIC's appointments, and Johnstone may have made a deal with Pitt to support this measure in exchange for Pitt's supporting Johnstone's bid to be elected as a director of the East India Company, which he achieved in 1784.
 The two did not collaborate closely after this, and Pitt neither brought him into his government, nor offered him a pocket borough to represent in the 1784 general election.
 Johnstone instead attempted to win the seat of Haddington Burghs, but was defeated.
 He contested Ilchester the following year, but was again defeated.
 After a petition however his opponent John Harcourt was declared not to have been elected, and Johnstone was elected in his stead.
 By now in poor health Johnstone remained only a year in Parliament, before applying for Chiltern Hundreds in 1787 to resign his seat.